 Student ID card

-Your student ID card offers proof of identity, library and e-learning access and the ability to gain entry to University buildings.
+Your student ID card offers proof of identity, library and e-learning access and the ability to gain entry to university buildings.

-Your student ID card is valid for the duration of your study, and you must carry it on University premises.
+Your student ID card is valid for the duration of your study, and you must carry it on university premises.

 Home or EU students (with settled/pre-settled status)

 What you'll need to bring to collect your student ID card

-Please also make sure you have your student number to hand.
+Make sure you have your student number to hand.

 Student ID card collection points

-Cathays and Heath Park based students
+Heath Park based home students

 If you don't collect your student ID card